Best Metallic Paints for Miniatures—My 5 Go-To Colors and Why

 All you need are a select favorites that you can mix, glaze, or shade later to achieve the desired metallic effect.

 For example, I can use Vallejo Steel Metallic paint for a brighter metallic (e.g., like a shiny sword).
 But, I can also use the same metallic for the dark barrel of land raider’s auto cannon.
 All I have to do is wash and shade with a darkened ink.
-Another way to darken Vallejo Steel Metallic paint is to mix in Citadel’s Leadbelcher (another favorite neutral gray metallic).
+Another way to darken Vallejo Steel Metallic paint is to mix in Citadel’s Leadbelcher (another highly-useful neutral gray metallic).

 The same principle of using a single metallic paint as the foundation for a host of different metallic classescan be applied to warm-colored metallics.
 For example, I can use Citadel Retributor Armour (a gold metallic) as a warm, rich gold, or as a brighter brass color when highlighted with Vallejo Gold Metal Color.